Sexuality in Islam: Rape

 Caliph Umar accepted the testimony of a single individual who heard the rape victim call for help as evidence that rape occurred.
-Imam Malik accepted physical injuries on the victim as evidence that rape occurred.
-If a woman claims to have been raped or sexually abused under duress, she will be acquitted of adultery in light of Qur'anic verse 24:33, which states that a woman has not sinned when compelled to commit this crime.
+Imam Malik ibn Anas accepted physical injuries on the victim as evidence that rape occurred.
+If a woman claims to have been raped or sexually abused under duress, she will be acquitted of adultery in light of a Quranic verse within Surah an-Nur, which states that a woman has not sinned when compelled to commit this crime.

 According to Professor Oliver Leaman, the required testimony of four male witnesses who eyewitnessed the actual penetration applies only to consensual illicit sexual relations (whether adultery or fornication), not to the non-consensual crime of rape.

-What distinguished a prototypical act of zināʾ from an act of rape, for the jurists, was that in the prototypical case, both parties act out of their own volition, while in an act of rape, only one of the parties does so.
+What distinguished a prototypical act of zina from an act of rape, for the jurists, was that in the prototypical case, both parties act out of their own volition, while in an act of rape, only one of the parties does so.
 Jurists admitted a wide array of situations as being "coercive" in nature, including the application of physical force, the presence of duress, or the threat of future harm either to oneself or those close to oneself; they also included in their definition of "coercion" the inability to give valid consent, as in the case of minors, mentally ill, or unconscious persons.
-Muslim jurists from the earliest period of Islamic law agreed that perpetrators of coercive zināʾ should receive the ḥadd punishment normally applicable to their personal status and sexual status, but that the ḥadd punishment should not be applied to victims of coercive or nonconsensual zināʾ due to their reduced capacity.
+Muslim jurists from the earliest period of Islamic law agreed that perpetrators of coercive zina should receive the ḥadd punishment normally applicable to their personal status and sexual status, but that the ḥadd punishment should not be applied to victims of coercive or nonconsensual zina due to their reduced capacity.

 Incest

 Marriage is not allowed between most relatives with whom relations would typically considered incestuous, including a man marrying his mother, daughter, sister, aunt, niece or mother-in-law.
 However cousin marriages are not prohibited and are widely practiced throughout many parts of the Islamic world, as they are not considered mahrams, or direct relatives.
 Other prohibited marriages include step-children born of a spouse whom the individual has consummated the marriage with, or multiple sisters from the same family.
-Incestuous relationships in Islam (zinā bi'l-mahārim) are those with any of a person's mahram, a definition of nuclear and extended family derived from the hadith.
+Incestuous relationships in Islam (zinā bi'l-mahārim) are those with any of a person's mahram, a definition of nuclear and extended family derived from the Hadith.